 Following full liberalization of electricity retailing from April 2016, new players entered the electricity retailing business one after another.
-The number of registered electric retailers was 735 (as of December 2021) and these Power Producers and Suppliers (PPS) and ten former General Electricity Utilities that used to conduct regional monopolistic business are competing in the electricity market.
-Although the share of PPS increased to approximately 22 % (as of December 2021), the situation of the electricity market in which former General Electricity Utilities are dominant remains unchanged and the same situation is observed in the power generation sector.
-The trading quantity on the Japan Electric Power Exchange (JEPX) accounts for around 40 % of the total demand (as of December 2021).
+The number of registered electric retailers was 690 (as of December 2022) and these Power Producers and Suppliers (PPS) and ten former General Electricity Utilities that used to conduct regional monopolistic business are competing in the electricity market.
+Due to the impact of soaring spot market prices for electricity, PPS have suspended or withdrawn from the business one after another, and the share of PPS decreased from the previous year to 18.1% (as of December 2022).
+The situation of the electricity market in which former General Electricity Utilities are dominant remains unchanged and the same situation is observed in the power generation sector.
+The trading quantity on the Japan Electric Power Exchange (JEPX) accounts for 46.6% of the total demand (as of December 2022).
 The power transmission division and the power distribution division of the former General Electricity Utilities were legally separated by April 2020, and electric companies demerged the general power transmission and distribution business.
 New markets were created as a part of the electricity system reform.
 In the non-fossil fuel energy value trade market that trades non-fossil fuel value of renewable energy, etc. apart from the value of electricity, the non-fossil fuel values of FIT electricity and non-FIT electricity are traded.
-The auctions of the renewable energy value trading market started in November 2021, allowing consumers to directly purchase FIT non-fossil fuel energy certificates.
-In addition, auctions were held in the capacity market that trades the value of kW as a supply capacity (targeting to start supply in FY 2025), and the supply/demand adjustment market that trades the value of $\Delta kW$ as a dispatching ability started its operation and some products began to be traded.
+The auctions of the renewable energy value trading market started in November 2021, and consumers are directly purchasing FIT non-fossil fuel energy certificates.
+In addition, auctions are held in the capacity market that trades the value of kW as a supply capacity, and the supply/demand adjustment market that trades the value of ΔkW as a dispatching ability started its operation.
+A long-term decarbonized power supply auction is scheduled to start in FY 2023 to encourage new investment in decarbonized power sources.